uccser/cs-unplugged/csunplugged/topics/content/en/unplugged-programming/kidbots-unit-plan/lessons/rescue-mission.md

 # Rescue Mission (Sequential programming)

 {image file-path="img/topics/unplugged-programming-icon.png" alt="Students standing around a large checkerboard grid." caption="This example is a starter lesson with an object in the middle.
-The girl on the white square is “The Bot”, the girl at the back is “The Programmer” and the boy in the green and gold is the Tester."}
+The girl on the white square is "The Bot", the girl at the back is "The Programmer" and the boy in the green and gold is the Tester."}

 ## Key questions